wbochar/petmate9/_notes/keyboard.md

 |---|---|
 | `Ctrl+Spacebar` (hold) + mouse click/drag | Pan / Move / Position the Guide Layer |

+On macOS, use the physical `Control` key for `Ctrl+Spacebar`; this shortcut intentionally does not use `Cmd+Spacebar` because macOS reserves it for Spotlight.

 ---

 ## Navigation